Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 Continuing with the study of the magnetic properties of the sample set, in Fig. \ref{fig:MdHAllSamples}a), we present the OOP hysteresis cycles at room temperature that were carried out by VSM magnetometry.
 We can see that all hysteresis cycles are square shaped, evidencing a dominant PMA.
 Increasing the \xTb, the \hc~increases while \ms~decreases, concomitant with the results shown in Fig. \ref{fig:MdeT} at room temperature.
 These magnetic properties are summarized in Fig. \ref{fig:MdHAllSamples}b), where it is possible to see that for a \xTb = \qty{1.3}{\nm}, the \ms~is fully compensated and \hc~diverges at room temperature, as usually observed in multilayers \cite{LAvilesSR2020, Frackowiak2022} and alloys of similar composition.\cite{Ciuciulkaite2020, Alebrand2012}

 Most of the results described up to now are commonly observed in thin ferrimagnetic films.
 However one important feature observed in the samples that can be highlighted.
 As it is possible to see in Fig. \ref{fig:MOneSample} for sample TbCo(\qty{0.66}{\nm}), the IP cycle presents hysteresis with a non negligible \hc.
-This fact, unexpected for a uniaxial magnetic systems, was also previously observed by other authors\cite{Mishra2023,ErtlJMMM1992}, and motivated a deeper study and careful research of the magnetic anisotropies that is presented next.
+This fact, unexpected for a uniaxial magnetic systems, was also previously observed by other authors\cite{Mishra2023,ErtlJMMM1992}, and motivated a deeper and more careful study of the magnetic anisotropies, presented in the following subsection.